valderman/wanchan/README.md

 To avoid this, we can use a "seen" file: a file which records the episodes nyanbda has already downloaded.

-    $ nyanbda --daemon=60 batch.txt -o./torrents -x'rtorrent %f' --seen=seen.txt
+    $ nyanbda --daemon=60 batch.txt -o./torrents -x'rtorrent %f' --database=db.sqlite

-This will use the file `seen.txt` to record episode titles as they are downloaded.
+This will use the file `db.sqlite` to record episode titles as they are downloaded.
 New downloads are not initiated for episodes that are recorded in this file.